Arizona Teacher License Defense Attorney | Education Licensing Lawyers

 Arizona Teacher Misappropriation of School Funds

 Such violations can result in immediate termination in many cases.
-And it can be very challenging for educators in this circumstance to overcome their situation and rebuild their reputation.
+And it can be very challenging for educators to overcome their situation and rebuild their reputation.
 They might have a black mark on their resume that they cannot easily overcome.

 What Can Happen When a Teacher Verbally Abuses a Student?